trailofbits/pe-parse/README.md

 cmake --build . --config Release
 ```

+## Testing

+You can build the (catch2-based) tests by adding `-DPEPARSE_ENABLE_TESTING=ON` during CMake configuration.
+Build, and then run with `ctest` or `cmake --build . --target test`.

+To run the full test suite with the [Corkami test suite](https://github.com/corkami/pocs/tree/master/PE), you must clone the submodule with `git submodule update --init`.

 ## Using the library

 Once the library is installed, linking to it is easy!
 Add the following lines in your CMake project: